ToastedDev/toasted.dev/src/content/blog/i-cant-block-matheus.md

 ## Why can't I just block Matheus?

 This is the part that I've been waiting to talk about.
-After all of that proof, you may be wondering to yourself, "if he's this annoying, why can't you just block him?", and they bring a fair point.
+After all of that proof, you may be wondering to yourself, "if he's this annoying, why can't you just block him?", and you bring a fair point.
 I could just hit the "Block" button and move on with my life, **but I can't**.
 He physically does not let me move on, and here's how he does it:

 ### 1. He pleads